 American healthcare has been going through some tough times recently.
 COVID-19 did a number on the whole system, straining parts of it almost to the breaking point.
 At the same time, other areas almost shut down, as elective procedures were cancelled and folks like dermatologists got sent to the bench for a year or two.

-Allied Health Salaries Are Tied to Demand, Not Just Education Level
+Allied Health Salaries Are Tied to Specialization, Not Just Education Level

-It’s not just the rates of growth that are good, though.
-Salary levels in allied health fields also offer a solid living—sometimes a lot better than just solid, depending on the field.
+Salary levels in allied health fields offer a solid living—sometimes better than just solid, depending on the field.

 Allied health is such a broad collection of different kinds of jobs that it’s impossible to list them all.
 But here are a few representative kinds of allied health jobs that the Bureau of Labor Statistics has provided the median salary level for: